KazukiNakamae/temp/README.md

 ```

 It is used for the knock-out analysis.
 The calculation target for MaChIAto Analyzer/Reviewer is protpspacer.
 You can target the homology arm and RT template using another command.
-Please see the section of [MaChIAtoAnalyzer](#MaChIAtoAnalyzer).
+Please see the section of MaChIAtoAnalyzer.

-#### 1. Investivate the relationship with (epi-)genomic context
+#### 8. Investivate the relationship with (epi-)genomic context

 You can see the correlation with the >70 (epi-)genomic context using MaChIAto Analyzer.